 Music and Sound Effects

 "This concludes this test of the Emergency Broadcast System.
-If this had been an actual emergency, you would have been advised to drop to your knees, grab your ankles, and kiss your ass goodbye."
+If this had been an actual emergency, you would have been advised to crawl under a desk or table, grab your ankles, put your head between your knees, and kiss your ass goodbye."